 As described in Notes 1 and 3 to the consolidated financial statements, the Company adopted the Financial Accounting Standards Board (FAB) Accounting Standards Update (ASU) No. 2016-13, Topic 326, Financial Instruments - Credit Losses, on January 1, 2020, which significantly changed the loan and allowance for credit losses (ACL) accounting and related financial statement disclosures.
-The Company's consolidated ACL was approximately \$158 million at December 31, 2020.
+The Company's consolidated ACL was approximately \$173 million at December 31, 2021.
 The ACL is an estimate of probable credit losses related to specifically identified loans and for losses inherent in the portfolio that the Company is unlikely to recover.
-The determination of the ACL includes a quantitative portion that calculates historical average loss rates and uses forecast assumptions and other inputs to project credit losses subjective factors, including determining qualitative factors utilized to adjust the ACL for projected credit losses that the quantitative allocations portion does not factor into its consideration.
+The determination of the ACL includes a quantitative portion that calculates historical average loss rates and uses forecast assumptions and other inputs to project credit losses over the life of the loan portfolio.
+Additionally, the ACL requires management to exercise significant judgment and consider numerous subjective factors, including determining qualitative factors utilized to adjust the ACL for projected credit losses that the quantitative allocations portion does not factor into its consideration.
 As disclosed by management, different assumptions and conditions could result in a materially different amount for the ACL.